2i2c-org/2i2c-org.github.io/content/home/hero.md

 #   Display link(s) by specifying a URL and label below.
 Icon is optional for `[cta]`.
 #   Remove a link/note by deleting a cta/note block.
 [cta]
-  url = "infrastructure"
+  url = "service"
-  label = "What's a 2i2c managed JupyterHub?"
+  label = "Learn about our cloud service"

 [cta_alt]
-  url ="projects"
+  url ="about"
-  label = "Our Projects"
+  label = "Our Mission"

 # Note.
 An optional note to show underneath the links.
 # [cta_note]
 #  label = '2i2c offers open-source infrastructure for interactive computing at institutions of research and education.'
 +++

-2i2c is a non-profit organization that designs, develops, and manages customized JupyterHubs for communities in education & research.
+2i2c designs, develops, and operates JupyterHubs in the cloud for communities of practice in research & education.
+It builds and supports open source infrastructure that serves these communities.